avelpress/docs/guide/database/getting-started.md

 # Database - Getting Started
 AvelPress provides a powerful database layer that abstracts WordPress database operations while maintaining compatibility with WordPress core functions.
-It includes query builders, migrations, and Eloquent-style models.
+It includes query builders, migrations, and Laravel 12 Eloquent-style models.

 ## Database Connection

-AvelPress automatically uses the WordPress database connection, so no additional configuration is required.
-It uses the same database credentials and connection that WordPress uses.
+AvelPress does not require additional connection configuration, as it uses WordPress's native `$wpdb` to handle database operations.
+All actions are performed using the same credentials and connection already set up in WordPress, ensuring seamless and secure integration.

 ### Accessing the Database